amd/ryzen-ai-documentation/docs/inst.rst

    python quicktest.py --ep ipu

-- The test runs an image classification model on the IPU using random number data.
+- The test runs an image classification model on the NPU using random number data.
 On a successful run, you will see an output similar to the one shown below:

 .. code-block::